opendevshop/devshop/using-devshop/deployment-hooks.md

 # Fires after code is deployed.
 A "deployment" happens when you push to your
 # git repository or select a new branch or tag for your environment.
 deploy: |
-  drush {{alias}} updb -y
-  drush {{alias}} cc all
+  echo "Running hooks in the $DEVSHOP_ENVIRONMENT environment for the $DEVSHOP_PROJECT..." drush {{alias}} updb -y drush {{alias}} cc all echo "Environment Variables:" env

 # Fires after "verify" task.
 verify: |
   drush {{alias}} status